 We all know advances in technology have impacted the world in huge ways over recent decades, and disrupted industries of all types.
-Lately, in particular, the building industry has been changing rapidly as new tech tools lead to cost reductions, processes completed differently and often much more quickly, and new types of products and services developed.
+Lately, in particular, the building industry has been changing rapidly as new tech tools lead to cost reductions, processes completed differently and often much more quickly, Keyless Entry Systems in Access Control and other new types of products and services developed such as access.

 Whether you look at new constructions or renovations, you’ll see changes afoot, and people in various job types having to keep up.
 This includes engineers, architects, builders, surveyors, contractors, tradespeople, and more.
 In every niche there are lots of technologically-advanced pieces of equipment and machinery making a difference, as well as industry-changing apps, software programs and other tech tools on offer.

 If you’re working in the sector, want to join it soon, or are interested in how advances in technology might impact your home builds or investments, it’s a good idea to stay up to date on the latest news and developments.
 Read on for three key areas in which technology is affecting the building industry today.